L^p boundedness of the Hilbert transform: Details of the derivation

 Before diving into the details, we would like to note that the bounded nature of $\H$ on $\eL^2$ can be deduced (at least informally) using a argument based on the scaling property of the Fourier transform.
 Note that since $1/t$ is homogenous of degree $-1$, its Fourier transform $\widehat{(1/t)}$ (provided it indeed is a true function) must necessarily be of degree $0$, that is, it must be bounded.
 Thus, if we treat \eqref{def} as a convolution between $f(t)$ and the kernel $1/t$, then the convolution-multiplication rule along with the Parseval-Plancherel theorem gives us the estimate

 which establishes the fact that $\H$ is bounded on $\eL^2$ (in fact, $C=1$ as will be determined shortly).
-We will now rigorously show that $\H$ is unitary on $\eL^2$ using the machinery of distributions (this can also be done using classical techniques based on complex analysis \cite{Riesz}).
+We will now rigorously show that $\H$ is unitary on $\eL^2$ using the machinery of distribution theory (note this can also be done using classical techniques of complex analysis; e.g., see \cite{Riesz}).

 Consider the distribution $W$ on $\mathbf{S}$, specified by

 It is easily seen that $W$ is linear.
 Moreover, one can show that the map $f \mapsto \inner{W, f}$ is continuous from $\mathbf{S}$ to $\R$ so that $W$ represents a valid distribution.
 Given a Schwartz function $f(x)$, note that \eqref{def} can be written as